Myscelium/myscelium/Doc/DeveloperBook/Common/curstom_thread_pool.md

 Sender is a mpsc channel that has a job parameter that ensure safety and ensure that this will be droped when finish, the sender job is a option of a box with boundaries to ensure that will only run one unique time plus ensure that it is safe to send throught threads and ensure that it is safe by adding a lifetime to it

-This is arepresentation of the mpsc sender job:
+This is a representation of the mpsc sender job:

 ```Rust
 type Job = Option<Box<dyn FnOnce() + Send + 'static>>;